rigwild/orangetv-remote/README.md

     npm install

 ## Configure
-If you modified your default network settings, you can set your own configuration in the *.env* file.
+If you modified your default network settings, you can set your own configuration in the *./main.js* file.

     tvIP='192.168.1.12'
     tvPort=8080